gustavolyra/momir/README.md

 4. Allow navigation using the buttons connected to GPIO pins.
 5. Print the generated card details on the thermal printer.

-## License
-This project is open-source and available under the MIT License.
-See the LICENSE file for more information.

----

-Feel free to explore the code

 ---
 ### FAQ